Written by: Guest Contributor College is a big expense, and saving for it can be…

 Investment News recently ran an article with the above title.
-The point of their article was to tell financial advisors that there is an urgent need for them to learn all of the financial strategies available to help their clients survive the ever-rising cost of college—in essence, go back to school!
+The point of their article was to tell financial advisors that there is an urgent need for them to learn.
+They need to learn all of the financial strategies available to help their clients survive the ever-rising cost of college and be productive in their financial planning for college—in essence, go back to school!
 More importantly, the article is also a “wake-up call” for families who may be using an advisor who lacks this expertise.

 In his book, Paying For College Without Going Broke, Kalman Chany says that using an advisor who does not have this knowledge “can cost families thousands of dollars in lost financial aid.”
 As a financial advisor with My College Planning Team, I know how important it is to integrate college cost-cutting strategies into the financial plans I do for my clients.
 Indeed, college costs represent an expense that is now almost as large as their family home.

-College costs are now reaching an absurd level:
+1. College costs are now reaching an absurd level

 Since 1978, the CPI increased 279%.
 College costs, however, in the same period, increased 1,225%.